 - 1. Duty to Report Use of Prescription Drugs.
 An employee shall notify his or her supervisor when a physician-prescribed or non-prescription medication is being used that may adversely affect his or her ability to perform job duties and responsibilities safely.
 Unless otherwise allowed by applicable law, the employee is not required to inform the City of the name of the medication.
 The City reserves the right to require the employee to provide a Medical Certification form, Job Task Health Assessment form, and/or other written confirmation, from the appropriate health care provider(s), to establish Fitness for Duty in accordance with the Fitness for Duty policy.
-Temporary Modified Duty, Medical Leave, or Reasonable Accommodations may be considered by the City in accordance with the Fitness for Duty policy and/or other applicable policy/law. - Duty to Report Drug or Alcohol Conviction.
+Temporary Modified Duty, Medical Leave, or Reasonable Accommodations may be considered by the City in accordance with the Fitness for Duty policylaw. - 2.
+Duty to Report Drug or Alcohol Conviction.
 Any employee convicted of any federal or state criminal drug or alcohol offense shall notify his or her supervisor of that fact within five (5) calendar days of being informed of the conviction.
-If necessary due to the nature of the job, the City shall report drug and alcohol related convictions of any of its employees to appropriate government or law enforcement agencies. - Citation Resulting from Traffic Collision.
-Employees shall provide notice to the City of any traffic collision, incident, accident, or ticket occurring in a City or other vehicle or equipment used for City business, whether owned or leased.
-It is the responsibility of the employee to report any citation received as the result of a traffic collision, incident/accident.
+If necessary due to the nature of the job, the City shall report drug and alcohol related convictions of any of its employees to appropriate government or law enforcement agencies as per required by the regulating organization applicable to that employee (FMCSA, FTA, DOT, etc.). - 3.
+Citation Resulting from Traffic Collision.
+Employees shall provide notice to the City of any traffic collision, incident, accident or ticket occurring in a City or other vehicle or equipment used for City business, whether owned or leased.
+It is the responsibility of the employee to report any citation received as the result of a traffic collision or incident/accident.
+This is only required for drivers covered under FMCSA.
+City policy handles these situations equally for all drivers holding a CDL license.